Shanice-creator/Shanice-creator/README.md

 # 💫 About Me:
-Hi, I’m Shanice Williams, a passionate learner currently on an exciting journey with Just IT, where I’m developing the skills to become a proficient Data Analyst.
-As part of my learning, I’m mastering tools like Excel, Power BI, Python, and SQL, while also using GitHub to create and showcase a promising website.
-This project reflects my dedication to combining creativity and technical expertise to build meaningful, data-driven solutions.
-I’m eager to grow, connect, and contribute to the field of data analysis.
+Hi, I’m Shanice Williams, a dedicated and ambitious learner currently pursuing a career as a Data Analyst.
+My learning journey with Just IT has been both exciting and transformative, as I develop essential skills in tools like Excel, Power BI, Python, SQL, and more.
+Alongside these technical capabilities, I’m using GitHub to create and showcase a promising website, demonstrating my ability to combine creativity with technical expertise.

+My academic background includes a Level 3 BTEC in Business and IT, which provided me with a strong foundation in problem-solving, data management, and organisational skills, as well as an A-Level in Geography, which enhanced my analytical thinking and ability to interpret complex data patterns.
+These experiences have shaped my passion for using data to uncover insights and drive meaningful decisions.

+I’m excited to continue growing as a Data Analyst, leveraging my skills and knowledge to contribute to innovative, data-driven solutions.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/feed/)